There’s one thing you may not know about LinkedIn:

 Make it fun!
 Cold calling is hard, with constant rejection, constant defeat.
 Try and make it as fun as possible.
 Listen to music between each call.
 Post your funny rejections on slack.
+Share funny sales memes with your team.
 Do anything to make it less serious.

 Matt Bank keeps it honest and a bit colorful, (and we clean it up thanks to some well-placed editing), but his first point speaks untold levels of truth.
 His other bullet points remind us the less we complicate our calls, the more successful they become.